-- references to the "merger" or "our merger" refer to the merger consummated on December 1, 2012 whereby Stratasys, Inc., a Delaware corporation, merged with and into a wholly-owned Delaware subsidiary of Objet Ltd. (now known as Stratasys Ltd.), an Israeli company, with Stratasys, Inc. surviving the merger and becoming a wholly-owned subsidiary of Objet (which changed its name to Stratasys Ltd. at that time); - references to the "merger agreement" refer to the Agreement and Plan of Merger, dated as of April 13, 2012, as amended, by and among Stratasys, Inc.; Objet Ltd.; Seurat Holdings Inc., a Delaware corporation and an indirect, wholly-owned subsidiary of Objet ("Holdco"); and Oaktree Merger Inc., a Delaware corporation and a direct, wholly-owned subsidiary of Holdco, pursuant to which the merger was consummated; - references to "ordinary shares", "our shares" and similar expressions refer to the Company's Ordinary Shares, nominal value NIS 0.01 per share; - references to "dollars", "U.S. dollars", "U.S. \$" and "\$" are to United States Dollars; - references to "shekels" and "NIS" are to New Israeli Shekels, the Israeli currency; - references to the "articles" or "amended articles" are to our Amended and Restated Articles of Association, which became effective upon the closing of the merger; - references to the "Companies Law" are to Israel's Companies Law, 5759-1999, as amended; - references to the "Securities Act" are to the Securities Act of 1933, as amended; - · references to the "Exchange Act" are to the Securities Exchange Act of 1934, as amended; - references to "NASDAQ" are to the Nasdaq Stock Market; and - · references to the "SEC" are to the United States Securities and Exchange Commission.
+- references to the "Stratasys-Objet merger" refer to the merger consummated on December 1, 2012 whereby Stratasys, Inc., a Delaware corporation, merged with and into an indirect, wholly-owned Delaware subsidiary of Objet Ltd. (now known as Stratasys Ltd.), an Israeli company, with Stratasys, Inc. surviving the merger and becoming an indirect, wholly-owned subsidiary of Objet (which changed its name to Stratasys Ltd. at that time); - references to the "Stratasys-Objet merger agreement" refer to the Agreement and Plan of Merger, dated as of April 13, 2012, as amended, by and among Stratasys, Inc.; Objet Ltd.; Seurat Holdings Inc., a Delaware corporation and an indirect, wholly-owned subsidiary of Objet ("Holdco"); and Oaktree Merger Inc., a Delaware corporation and a direct, wholly-owned subsidiary of Holdco, pursuant to which the merger was consummated; - references to the "MakerBot transaction" refer to the merger consummated on August 15, 2013 whereby Cooperation Technology Corporation, a Delaware corporation (now known as Baccio Corporation), or MakerBot, which is the direct parent company of MakerBot Industries, LLC, merged with and into an indirect, wholly-owned subsidiary of Stratasys Ltd., with MakerBot becoming an indirect, wholly-owned subsidiary of Stratasys Ltd.; - references to "ordinary shares", "our shares" and similar expressions refer to the Company's Ordinary Shares, nominal value NIS 0.01 per share; - references to "dollars", "U.S. dollars", "U.S. \$" and "\$" are to United States Dollars; - references to "shekels" and "NIS" are to New Israeli Shekels, the Israeli currency; - references to the "articles" or "amended articles" are to our Amended and Restated Articles of Association, which became effective upon the closing of the merger, as subsequently amended; - references to the "Companies Law" are to Israel's Companies Law, 5759-1999, as amended; - references to the "Securities Act" are to the Securities Act of 1933, as amended; - references to the "Exchange Act" are to the Securities Exchange Act of 1934, as amended; - · references to "NASDAQ" are to the Nasdaq Stock Market; and - references to the "SEC" are to the United States Securities and Exchange Commission.